Summary

 - Joint Ventures

 One of my clients and I have been working on his product concept and taking it to market for around seven years.
 It took time to refine the product concept.
-Then it took time and money to get drawings and do some basic prototyping.
-Then it was more time and money to file the patents.
-All the work to develop the product concept and find a market, to make a business plan and develop the strategy for taking his multiple inventions to market is about to pay off.
+It then took time and money to obtain the drawings and conduct some basic prototyping.
+Then it took more time and money to file the patents.
+All the work to develop the product concept and find a market, to create a business plan and develop a strategy for bringing his multiple inventions to market, is about to pay off.

-It is paying off not only in a lucrative licensing deal but in the speed with which the deal is taking place.
-From the first contact with our target commercialization partner to a letter of intent has been less than three weeks!
-The full deal will likely be completed in less than 30 days.
+It is paying off not only in a lucrative licensing deal but also in the speed with which the deal is being finalized.
+From the initial contact with our target commercialization partner to a letter of intent, it has been less than three weeks.
+The whole deal is expected to be completed within 30 days.

-When you do your homework, when you understand the “rules” and the process of getting funding, things can move much quicker.
+When you do your homework and understand the “rules” and the process of getting funding, things can move much quicker.

 Copyright ©2016 Lea A. Strickland, F.O.C.U.S.
 Resource, Inc.